lnferris/ocean_data_tools/README.md

 **Copyright (c) 2020 lnferris**

 ocean_data_tools Version 1.0 is a toolbox for interacting with freely-available ocean data.
 The script-based version of ocean_data_tools is archived as a previous release.
-The ethos of ocean_data_tools is to build data objects (e.g. argo, cruise, hycom, mercator, woa, wod) and call general functions on these objects.
+The ethos of ocean_data_tools is to build data structs (e.g. argo, cruise, hycom, mercator, woa, wod) and call general functions on these structs.
 Find a bug?
 Open an issue or contact lnferris@alum.mit.edu.

 ## Demos